dottedmag/ppow/README.md

 Common nuisance files like VCS directories, swap files, and so forth are ignored by default.
-You can list the set of ignored patterns using the **-i** flag to the modd command.
+You can list the set of ignored patterns using the **-i** flag to the ppow command.
 The default ignore patterns can be disabled using the special **+noignore** flag, like so:

 ```